helendragon/SBI_Project/README.md

 ## Theoretical Background

-ComplexBuilder

 Developed by Helena Catena and Núria Olvera

 1. Introduction to ComplexBuilder

-ComplexBuilder is a command-line application that can be used to reconstruct biological macrocomplexes, which may inclued proteins, DNA or RNA.
+    ComplexBuilder is a command-line application that can be used to reconstruct biological macrocomplexes, which may included proteins, DNA or RNA.
 It is an standalone application that offers several options to the user in order to set the most suitable conditions to build a certain complex.

     The quaternary structure of a protein consists in the arrangement of mutiple folded protein subunits in a multi-subunit complex.
 This structure plays a major role in protein function, but its construction is not an easy task to carry out.
 The aim of this application is to automate and speed up the process of building a macrocomplex.

 2. Algorithm

     2.1 Finding PDB files and aligning between them

-    First of all, our pipeline searchs in the path given by the user for all the files that are in pdb format.
+    First of all, our pipeline searches in the path given by the user for all the files that are in pdb format.
 It must be taken into account that only accepts files that contain pair of chains.
 The program carries out a global pairwise analysis between all the chains, which gives rise to a score.
 This score is used to calculate the percentage of identity between any pair of chains.
 If the score is higher than a certain threshold (98% of identity), we consider that those pair of chains can be potentially superimposed, as we assumed that proteins with similar sequence will have a similar fold.

     2.2 Superimposition

     Protein superimposition is the procedure by which two protein structures are placed in space minimizing the distance between the backbone atoms of both structures.
 This implies that one of the two structures is rotated and translated in space, so that fits as good as possible the coordinated of the other structure.

     ComplexBuilder chooses as a "seed" the pair of interacting proteins that can be potentially superimposed with more chains.
 In other words, the pair of chains that in the alignment have got an score above the cut-off more times are picked as the seed.
 The seed will be the initial pair of chains from where the whole complex will be built.
 For each chain of the complex, the possible subunits that could be superimposed are searched.
 First, it is prepared the translation and rotation to minimize the RMSD between the atoms of the fixed (complex) and moving chain.
 Secondly, the rotation matrix is applied to the other chain to move it from moving structure to the complex.
 Finally, from an initial structure of two chains, a three chain model might be obtained.
 The atoms used for performing the superimpositions are the alpha-carbons of each residue and in case there are DNA or RNA molecules, the backbone phosphate is used.

     2.3 Steric clashes